Innovating Streets for People

 The Henderson Streets for People project focuses on improving walking and cycling routes between the Henderson Train Station, through the town centre to the twin streams, along Railside Ave, Ratanui Street and Great North Road.

-The project aims to work collaboratively with Henderson locals to bring colour and vibrancy to the streets, making it safer for all types of transport moving through the town centre, strengthening transports links, creating more welcoming and people-friendly spaces and supporting local businesses.
-Co-design sessions with the community are planned for December 2020 and testing of design layouts on the street will start from February 2021.
+The project aims to work collaboratively with Henderson locals to bring colour and vibrancy to the streets, making it safer for all types of transport moving through the town centre, strengthening transports links, creating more welcoming and people-friendly spaces, and supporting local businesses.
+Co-design sessions with the community took place December 2020, and testing of design layouts on the street began February 2021.

 Huron and Northcroft streetscape improvements, Takapuna